SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Security Analysis

 We call our security definition Indistinguishability under Chosen Distribution and Failure Attack, or $\INDCDA$ (Figure~\ref{fig:indcda}).
 The game $\INDCDA$ is parameterized by bit $b$ (to pick one out of the two given distributions), number of queries $q$, the set of proxy servers $S$ on which the distributed oblivious data access protocol runs, the maximum number of server failures $f$ allowed (similar to classical distributed systems literature that provides fault tolerance up to a fixed number of failures), and two distributions (and their estimates) that the adversary tries to distinguish between.

 The adversary first outputs KV pairs $\DB$ and a queue $\failures$ of at most $f$ failure events.
-Each failure event $e$ is characterized by the tuple $(n, t, \gamma, r)$, where $n$ is the server in $S$ that fails, $t$ is the time at which the last request is issued by $n$ before failure, $t-\gamma$ is the time at which the last request was acknowledged at $n$ before failure, and $r$ is the failure recovery time.
+Each failure event $e$ is characterized by the tuple $(n, t, \gamma, r)$, where $n$ is the server in $S$ that fails, $t$ is the time at which the last query is issued by $n$ before failure, $t-\gamma$ is the time at which the last query was acknowledged at $n$ before failure, and $r$ is the failure recovery time.
 Next, the distributed proxy scheme's $\Init$ function generates transformed KV pairs $\DB'$, a set of (potentially replicated) servers $\chains$, and internal state $\delta$ specific to the scheme.
-For instance, in \name, $\chains$ comprises of two sets of replicated server chains (with replication factor $f+1$) corresponding to $\li$ and $\lii$ layers, and a set of $>f$ un-replicated servers for the $\liii$ layer.
-The state $\delta$ corresponds to weights for $\liii$ servers used in request scheduling, as outlined in \S\ref{ssec:three-layer}.
+For instance, in \name, $\chains$ consists of two sets of replicated server chains (with replication factor $f+1$) corresponding to $\li$ and $\lii$ layers, and a set of $>f$ unreplicated servers for the $\liii$ layer.
+The state $\delta$ corresponds to weights for $\liii$ servers used in query scheduling, as outlined in \S\ref{ssec:three-layer}.

 After initialization, $q$ queries are drawn from the distribution $\dist_b$ and populated into the vector $W$.
 The proxy scheme's $\Process$ function takes $W$, $\chains$, $\failures$, $\DB'$ and $\delta$ as input, and generates the output transcripts $\tau$, which is fed to the adversary to try and guess the underlying distribution (\ie, the bit $b$).
-The adversary ``wins'' if it guess $b$ correctly.
+The adversary ``wins'' if it guesses $b$ correctly.
 Intuitively, the security goal captured by the definition rules out access pattern attacks since the probability of accessing an encrypted label in $\DB'$ is independent of the underlying distribution itself, and an adversary cannot determine which distribution was used to generate accesses to $\DB'$.

 Note that, $\INDCDA$ definition is independent of \name's design.
 Specifically, our definitions only assume the presence of multiple failure-prone proxy servers which are initialized using an $\Init$ function and process queries using a $\Process$ function, neither of which are specific to \name.
 Thus, our security model and definitions can be used to study oblivious data access properties of any distributed system that can factor its initialization and query processing logic along these two functions.